 Mahalaya Full MP3 Download from Sound Cloud

-Mahalaya 2015 Date & Time 12th October (Monday) According to Bengali Calender 6 th Aashin 1422
+Mahalaya 2019 Date & Time 28th September (Saturday According to Bengali Calendar 10 Aashin 1426

 This year the goddess Durga arrives on a boat and departs on a palanquin Goddess Durga’s arrival on a boat suggests flood and misery while her departure on a palanquin spells wide spread epidemic.